 Before we get into the meat and potatoes of this how to, let’s go over some basic rules about how fish behave in current.

 Eddies: Eddies are areas in the current that are either slack or appearing to reverse in direction.
 This forms a weak surface whirlpool appearance.
 Eddies can be found on the down current side of bridge pilings, behind large underwater structure such as rock piles, artificial reefs, fallen trees, other entry points dumping into the channel, or by colliding currents over various shoal substrates.
-The great thing about an Eddie is that it almost always holds fish because it provides a weak to no current condition allowing for a good resting place for predators and prey.
+The great thing about an Eddie is that it almost always holds fish because it provides a weak to no current condition, thus allowing for a good resting place for predators, and a no choice pit stop for smaller bait fish trying to escape the current.
 A deep eddy with cover will usually hold fish year-round.

 Sand Bars /Oyster Bars/Shoals: First and foremost these areas all have places that block current so we know they hold fish.
 Sandbars are a mound of sand, usually deeper on all edges, thus providing current block on the opposite end.
 They usually contain debris dumped by anglers wanting to create their own reef.
 As much as I don’t like to see this, they do attract baitfish and predators.
 Potholes are a common element of sandbars that usually don’t hold fish long, but do provide temporary relief to passing predators.
 Lastly, sandbars usually have grass beds when the water is well balanced.
 Not only does grass slow water, it provides excellent cover for all fish.
 Shell beds are formed on the high points of sandbars or silt bottoms with a fresh supply of moving water.
 They grow where fresh water meets the saltwater and also provide cover from the current.
 Oyster bars are pretty easy to find on a low tide, as are shoals as they rise above the water.